joanskenderi/HeliusSystems-Internship/07 - C#/README.md

 Comments in C # can be single line and multiline.

+Unlike JavaScript, C# is a compiled language.
+The compiler turns it into machine language and everything has to be syntactically flawed.

+Semantix error has to do with logic, while syntax error has to do with syntax.

 A class is the model of an entity.
 An object is the instance of a class.